 5.1 Best Pairings

-- Crackers: Perfect for an easy snack or appetizer.
+- Crackers: Easy snack or starter.

 5.2 Presentation Ideas

-- Garnish with fresh herbs for a pop of color.
+- Garnish with fresh herbs for color.

 6. Health Benefits of Chicken Salad